 Bringing Telescopes to Kids since 2020.

-This year we are hoping for a lot more entries.
 Please see the rules below for more information on how to enter.

 - All entries must be provided by a person residing in Manitoba over the age of 18 who agrees to these rules on behalf of an under 18 minor who wishes to provide an entry to the contest.